-I now don’t like it when people talk about finding balance.
-I like the concept, but not how it is generally envisaged.
+I don’t like it when people talk about finding balance.
+I like the concept in theory but it is tough to apply in the “you can have it all” real world.
 Balance is seen as the point where you are not prepared to sacrifice a bit of one thing for more of another.
 This interpretation assumes “equal” measures can be exchanged.
-Unfortunately it is seldom an equal trade-off.
-A little more of one thing, can mean a lot less of another.
+Unfortunately, it is seldom an equal trade-off.
+A little more of one thing can mean a lot less of another.

 A different type of balance

-Having nothing, is balanced, but probably unfulfilling.
-Having it all, is also balanced, but crushing, so it to is unfulfilling.
+Having nothing is balanced, but probably unfulfilling.
+Having it “all” is also balanced, but crushing, so it too is unfulfilling.

 Making Space Place

-It can be hard to hear the quiet voice of happiness in the volume of busy.
+It can be hard to hear the quiet voice of happiness in the volume of busyness.

-I had to shift from the one form of balance, to a better form.
-I had to cancel a lot of regular activity I had scheduled in.
+I had to shift from one form of balance to a better form.
+I had to cancel a lot of regular activities I had scheduled in.
 I had to say no. I had to stop doing a lot of what I was doing.
 I had to take a break.
-Stopping should not to be confused with not doing.
+Stopping should not be confused with quitting.
 The distinction is the intention.

 Starting is easy, so why was there such a reluctance to stop? – I knew it could (almost) always be started again, with renewed and fresh enthusiasm.
-Perhaps I was worried it would be perceived as a lack of perseverance, a lack of drive, a lack of ability, as a failure.
+Perhaps I was worried it would be perceived as a lack of perseverance, a lack of drive, a lack of ability, or a perception of being a failure.
 I fought back this fear.

 “I cultivate empty space as a way of life for the creative process.” – Josh Waitzkin

-I’m naturally inclined to be future focused.
+I’m naturally inclined to be future-focused.
 Others may be more naturally inclined to focus on the present.
-Neither is better, what is better is to recognise your bias and then make a conscious effort with intent to explore the other.
+Neither is better, what is better is to recognise your bias and then make a conscious effort with the intent to explore the other.